kads1024/kads1024/README.md

 <img src="./assets/projects/chip8.gif" width="100%" alt="CHIP-8 emulator demo: Tetris running at full speed on an emulated 64x32 monochrome display" />

 **Problem**: Build something whose correctness I *cannot see*.
 A subtly wrong renderer looks wrong; a subtly wrong CPU still plays Tetris.<br />
-**Built**: A CHIP-8 virtual machine in C++17 — 4 KB address space, 16 registers, 34 instructions dispatched through five function-pointer tables — plus an SDL3 layer that uploads the framebuffer as one streaming texture.
+**Built**: A CHIP-8 virtual machine in C++17 (4 KB address space, 16 registers, 34 instructions dispatched through five function-pointer tables) plus an SDL3 layer that uploads the framebuffer as one streaming texture.
 The machine core has zero dependency on SDL, so every measurement below came from a 12-line headless harness.<br />
 **Result**: Scores 18/18 on the standard opcode conformance ROM and runs commercial-era ROMs at full speed.<br />
 **Notable**: Neither of those facts proves much.
-I instrumented *which handlers actually execute*: **6 of 34 never ran once** across the conformance ROM and 200,000 cycles of gameplay — and one of the six was flatly wrong, dereferencing its operand instead of using it.
+I instrumented *which handlers actually execute*: **6 of 34 never ran once** across the conformance ROM and 200,000 cycles of gameplay, and one of the six was flatly wrong, dereferencing its operand instead of using it.
 Four bytes of hand-written ROM turn it into a segfault by chaining two more latent bugs.
 Found by asking "what did it run", not "does it pass".

 `C++` &nbsp;`SDL3` &nbsp;`Emulation` &nbsp;`Systems`